 Holiday Booking Fraud: What is it and how to avoid it?

-Holiday booking fraud is on the rise, affecting an increasing number of holiday makers, but what is it, and how can you protect yourself?
+Each year holiday booking fraud results in unsuspecting holiday makers being conned out of millions of pounds, but what is it, and how can you protect yourself?

 Holiday booking fraud is when you are tricked in to paying money for a holiday, accommodation or flights which don’t exist.